 If you are an individual developer or a start-up with a limited budget, just go for hybrid apps.
 Though their performance may lag as compared to native apps, the situation is improving over time.
 Taking about the current time, it’s only truly applicable at the gaming level.

-Lastly, you’ll also have to consider any extra feature that you may want to add in the future.
+Lastly, you’ll also have to consider any extra features that you may want to add in the future.
 These extra requirements sometimes cause too much trouble later.
 It couldn’t only delay your launch but also strain your budget.

 5.1.3.
 Drag & drop app builders